Technology in the Classroom

 Edina Public Schools believes technology is both a tool and a catalyst for excellence in education.
 We aim to: unleash students’ passion to be lifelong learners; empower and enhance excellent teaching; engage families in a partnership for education; and provide superior service, operation, and productivity.

 Students in grades 6-12 utilize devices (personal or district owned) at teacher discretion.
 Content is accessed via Schoology.
-Students utilize Edina Apps to create and collaborate.
+Students use Edina Apps to create and collaborate.
 Students are able to complete and turn in assignments electronically.
 Digital Citizenship lessons are included in our Advisory Curriculum as well as our Middle School Skills course.
 Edina High School media staff provides large group instruction and collaborates with student leadership to reinforce Digital Citizenship topics.

 What tools are used to filter and monitor at school?